-Security risk and compliance teams are in a constant state of flux as they struggle to keep up with the alphabet soup of security standards, frameworks, and regulations.
+Security risk and compliance teams are in a constant state of flux as they struggle to keep up with the alphabet soup of security framework, standards, and regulations.
 Consider the following scenario:

-This is where the notion and the idea of “Common Controls Framework” comes into play.
-The main idea is that somehow, if we are able to comply with a single requirement from a framework, in theory, we should be able to reuse the adherence of that requirement for ALL the frameworks.
+This is where the notion and the idea of the “Common Control Framework” come into play.
+The main idea is that somehow if we are able to comply with a single requirement from a framework, in theory, we should be able to reuse the adherence of that requirement for ALL the frameworks.
 This is the holy grail of cybersecurity compliance and risk management.

 The Common Controls Experts